 Please support me in the LA Cancer Challenge!

 Twenty years ago, a close friend’s sister and mother were diagnosed with pancreatic cancer and both succumbed to it.
 That was my introduction to this dreadful disease and I committed to join them in supporting the Hirshberg Foundation in an effort to find a cure.
 Over the years, other friends and acquaintances have battled pancreatic cancer, most losing the battle, including my dear friend, Lisa Knight (pictured above on a ski trip we took to Mammoth in January of 2018).
 Lisa was diagnosed less than two months later and she lost her battle last year.
-Meanwhile, another friend Walter (whose wife was one of my colleagues at UCLA) has been battling pancreatic cancer for more than five years and he has been through the ringer for sure.
+Meanwhile, another friend Walter (whose wife was one of my colleagues at UCLA) battled pancreatic cancer for several years and died this past year.

 If you think this page contains objectionable content, please inform the system administrator.